HL7/davinci-dtr/src/pagecontent/specification__cds_hooks.md

 ### Use of Card.links
 One entry point into the Documentation Templates and Rules (DTR) application is launching from a [Clinical Decision Support (CDS) Hooks Card](https://cds-hooks.hl7.org/1.0/#card-attributes).

-DTR applications SHOULD, to the extent possible, capture and return information that is relevant to the specific use case.
+DTR applications SHALL, to the extent possible, capture and return information that is relevant to the specific use case.

-As a part of a CDS Hooks response, the Payer IT system SHALL return a Card object with at least one Link object populated in the Card.links property.
+ As a part of a CDS Hooks response, if there is a need for further information then the Payer IT system SHALL return a Card object with at least one Link object populated in the Card.links property.
+Otherwise no Link object would be provided.
 The Link object SHALL have a type property set to smart.
 The Link object SHALL have a URL property set to the launch URL of the DTR application.

 A payer may secure endpoints from which the DTR application will retrieve additional artifacts to support execution.
-If the payer does require authentication, then the Payer IT system SHALL provide the authentication information through the `appContext` property of the `Link` object.
-The `appContext` property SHALL contain escaped JSON.
-The structure of this JSON is described in [Section 4.4.1.1](specification__behaviors__retrieval_of_payer_resources.html#authentication-of-smart-on-fhir-application-to-payer-api) - Authentication of SMART on FHIR application to payer API.
+If the payer does require authentication, the DTR app requests an OAuth token using SMART backend services and then uses that second access token to authenticate against the payer FHIR server.

 ### Establish Patient Context
 When the DTR application is being launched from a CDS Hooks Card Link, the Electronic Health Record (EHR) system and DTR application will follow the procedures established by the [SMART Application Launch Framework Implementation Guide Release 1.0.0](http://hl7.org/fhir/smart-app-launch).
 The EHR and DTR application SHALL follow the [EHR launch sequence](http://hl7.org/fhir/smart-app-launch/#ehr-launch-sequence).